 Douma is the largest district in rebel-held eastern Ghouta, which has been subjected to crippling siege by pro-regime forces since October 2013.
 Life condition have drastically deteriorated as regime forces block the entry of civilians, food and medical supplies.

-This report documents a regime aerial attack using eight rockets that hit two marketplaces and a residential neighborhood on August 16th, 2015.
+documents a regime aerial attack using eight rockets that hit two marketplaces and a residential neighborhood on August 16th, 2015.

 Following the airstrikes, Dr. Majd Dalati of the Syrian Network for Human Rights (SNHR) conducted several surgeries on the injured and communicated with families of the victims.
 He took photos and videos to document details, including names, of all the victims.